Limassol, Cyprus. Where Will Your Love Story Find You?

 The music is banging loudly, and the strobe is blinding us.
 Before midnight, we decide to go out on the open deck for a little serenity.

 We promise to keep in touch.
 We’d already exchanged emails and phone numbers.
-We rewind the past ten days, from the second we met on the shuttle bus until now, wondered by the staggering amount of memories we’ve created in such a short time.
+We rewind the past ten days, from the second we met on the shuttle bus until now, amazed about the staggering amount of memories we’ve created in such a short time.

 In truth, any relationship onboard goes at a different pace than one on land.
 It’s way more intense.
 It is also a lot harder to say goodbye.